Personal information is anything that can identify you as an individual, either on its own or by reference to other information.

 We suggest that you keep the amount of confidential information you send to us via email to a minimum.

 We will not share your email address or your email contents unless it is:

 - permitted because you have given your consent

 Protecting your privacy and looking after your personal information is important to us.
 We work hard to make sure that we have the right policies, training and processes in place to protect our manual and electronic information systems from loss, corruption or misuse.

-have a legal duty to keep your information confidential
+- where appropriate in law, have a legal duty to keep your information confidential

 - receive annual training on the Data Protection Law